igor-trufanov/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 description: Create and manage Expectations in GX Cloud.
 ---

 An Expectation is a verifiable assertion about your data.
 They make implicit assumptions about your data explicit, and they provide a flexible, declarative language for describing expected behavior.
 They can help you better understand your data and help you improve data quality.
-An Expectation Suite contains multiple Expectations.

 <!-- [//]: # (TODO: To learn more about Expectations, see Expectation.) -->